jrief/django-entangled/README.md

 By adding a name mapping from our existing field names, we can group the fields `color` and `size` into a sub-dictionary named `variants` inside our `properties` fields.
-Such a field mapping is declared through the special dictionary `retangled_fields` added to the Meta-options of our Model Form.
-All entries are optional; if a field name is missing, it just maps to itself.
+Such a field mapping is declared through the optional Meta-option `retangled_fields`.
+In this dictionary, all entries are optional; if a field name is missing, it just maps to itself.

-This mapping table can also be used to map field names, which can by handy to map fields containg an underscore into field-names containing a dash.
+This mapping table can also be used to map field names to other keys inside the resulting JSON datastructure.
+This for instance is handy to map fields containg an underscore into field-names containing instead a dash.

 ## Caveats